JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-add-dependencies.md

 </tab>
 </tabs>

-Moving what was a top-level dependency in an Android project to a specific source set in a KMM project might be difficult if the top-level dependency had a non-trivial configuration name.
+Moving what was a top-level dependency in an Android project to a specific source set in a Multiplatform Mobile project might be difficult if the top-level dependency had a non-trivial configuration name.
 For example, to move а `debugImplementation` dependency from the top level of an Android project, you’ll need to add an implementation dependency to the source set named `androidDebug`.
 To minimize the effort you have to put in to deal with migration problems like this, you can add a `dependencies` block inside the `android` block:

 <tabs group="build-script">